lpavone-wn/url-shortener/README.md

 ### Helidon Web Server
-The application runs on Helidon SE Web server using JAXRS to implement the REST API, and using Helidon's static content support to server the UI.
+The application runs on Helidon SE Web server using JAXRS to implement the REST API, and using Helidon's static content support to serve the UI.

 Helidon is a lightweight web server that runs of Netty, see https://helidon.io.

 ### REST API